389ds/389ds.github.io/docs/389ds/design/logging-multiple-backends.md

 For syslog, you may be able to improve this through the use of the async flag on log types.
 This is a '-' prefixed to the path, such as "-/path/to/log".

 Journald by default is not configured to keep all log events.
 As slapd generates a huge number of events you must alter a number of configuration values to make journald usable.
+It is highly recommended that journald.conf contains the following:

+    # /etc/systemd/journald.conf

     RateLimitInterval=0
     RateLimitBurst=0